Advanced Vector Extensions: Downclocking

-Since AVX instructions are wider and generate more heat, some Intel processors have provisions to reduce the Turbo Boost frequency limit when such instructions are being executed.
+Since AVX instructions are wider, they consume more power and generate more heat.
+Executing heavy AVX instructions at high CPU clock frequencies may affect CPU stability due to excessive voltage droop during load transients.
+Some Intel processors have provisions to reduce the Turbo Boost frequency limit when such instructions are being executed.
+This reduction happens even if the CPU hasn't reached its thermal and power consumption limits.

 On Skylake and its derivatives, the throttling is divided into three levels: